zacharied/discord-eprompt/README.md

 Reaction-based user input prompts for Discord bots

+## Usage

+A *reaction prompt* is simply a message with a set of predefined reactions and a target user.
+The bot reacts to the message with its set of reactions, leaving what are basically buttons which can be clicked by users.
+Normally, clicking on a reaction would just increase the count of that reaction on the message.
+With reaction prompts, however, a callback with the choice is fired as soon as the target user clicks on one, allowing bots to actively respond to the user's button selection.

+The library maintains a number of constraints on the message before the target user makes a decision.
+Reactions by those other than the target user are removed immediately, as are reactions *by* the target user that aren't apart of the predefined list of choices.

+This package provides one method, `react_prompt_response` which takes a Discord message and turns it into a reaction prompt.
+See its own documentation for usage details.

 ## Testing

 Due to the difficulty of unit-testing this stuff there is currently no automated testing suite.
 However, there is the